mohamedhabib102/SASS-AI-GENERATE/README.md

 # Markeva  - Marketing Services Management Platform

-**Markeva  (ماركيفا)** is a modern, integrated SaaS web application designed for companies and individuals to seamlessly request, track, and manage marketing services and campaigns from a unified, intuitive dashboard.
+**Markeva** is a modern, integrated SaaS web application designed for companies and individuals to seamlessly request, track, and manage marketing services and campaigns from a unified, intuitive dashboard.

 ---